Key Takeaways

 How much compensation can I recover in a trucking accident case?

 Trucking cases often involve catastrophic injuries and substantial damages including past and future medical expenses, lost income and earning capacity, pain and suffering, and punitive damages when the carrier's violations were egregious.
-The amounts vary significantly based on injury severity, but trucking cases generally produce larger recoveries than ordinary auto accident cases because of the severity of injuries and the strength of evidence available through federal regulatory records.
+The amounts vary significantly based on injury severity, available insurance, liability proof, and causation evidence.
+Our case valuation guide discusses the factors that influence compensation amounts.

 Hurt in a Truck Wreck?